-Refer to note 27 to the consolidated financial statements and the accounting policies on page 66.
+Refer to note 28 to the consolidated financial statements and the accounting policies on pages 62 and 63.

-The key audit matter How the matter was addressed in our audit
+The key audit matter

-The Group has trade receivables of approximately RMB123,341,000 as at 30 June 2017.
+The Group has trade receivables of approximately RMB168,505,000 as at 30 June 2018.
 Assessment of the recoverability of trade receivables involves a high level of management judgement.
 Specific factors that management considered in the estimation of the impairment provision including the ageing of the balances, type of customers, existence of disputes, recent historical payment patterns and any other available information concerning the creditworthiness of counterparties.
 Management used these types of information to determine whether impairment provisions were required.